-The generative composition is made of sounds recorded in the Klankenbos forest and transformed into an abstract environmental music (or musical environment).
-The sounds have been treated electronically to contemplate the existing soundscape of Klankenbos, the architecture of Radio Forest as well as the idea of the forests of the future.
-The composition is played through audio transducers installed inside the walls of the pavilion which turn the building into a large “invisible” speaker, as well as on a big metal sculpture outside which softly emits the sounds into the environment.
-The piece is self-organizing in nature (and basically infinite), with the sonic events occurring and combining in random and probabilistic manner.
-It also has silent passages of variable lengths, allowing sounds from the environment to come into focus again and appear like part of the composition.
+The generative composition is made of sounds recorded in the Klankenbos forest and transformed into abstract natural and musical sounds.
+The music is diffused into the space through the walls of the pavilion and the body of a large metal sculpture outside – with the help of audio transducers installed inside which turn the structures into large “invisible” speakers – which softly emit the sounds into the environment.
+The piece is self-organizing in nature and basically infinite, with the sonic events occurring and combining in random and probabilistic manner.
+It also has silent passages of variable lengths, allowing sounds from the environment to come into focus again and appear as part of the composition.

 The music blends sonically and behaviourally with the existing sounds and rhythms of the forest, and appears almost as a natural part of the soundscape while introducing layers of novelty, unfamiliarity and artificiality to it.
 The sounds and musical phrases have also been selected and transformed with the architecture and spatial perception of the pavilion in mind, the aim having been to enhance visitors’ experience of the building.
 Another consideration has been the everyday function of the space (an information and meeting point, a refreshment area, and a workshop and educational facility): the music should be non-intrusive enough to accommodate and create a new aural space for all these activities.